maniospas/smoll/docs/std.md

 16. arena is out of space
 2. null pointer
-8. iteration end
-9. iterator range
-58. can only place vectors on contiguous buffers
+59. can only place vectors on contiguous buffers
-59. cannot place vectors on buffer offsets
+60. cannot place vectors on buffer offsets
-60. different vector sizes
+61. different vector sizes
 15. out of bounds

 ### add - vector addition